-A new era for the refrigeration society has started after the Kigali amendment [UNEP, 2016].
-Since current working fluids are not the preferred solution of the end-users in the near future anymore changes are required and successful developments have to be performed to get refrigeration technology out of the current negative focus area and become much more sustainable.
-At the moment there are two potential directions companies within the refrigeration sector can choose if they want to be in the business 10 years from now.
+The Kigali amendment [UNEP, 2016] introduces a new era for the refrigeration society.
+Changes are required and successful developments have to be performed considering that current working fluids are not the preferred solution of the end-users in the near future anymore.
+There are two potential directions the companies can choose if they want to be in the business 10 years from now.

-On one hand, they might continue with their current design philosophy and replace the high GWP fluids with lower GWP fluids and partly with new ultra-low GWP fluids.
+They might continue with their current design philosophy and replace the high GWP fluids with lower GWP fluids and partly with new ultra-low GWP fluids.
 The intermediate detour by applying at least stable (HFC-152a, HFC-32, etc.) fluids requires in the first run only a careful safety concept, due to flammability issues.
-However, the ultra-low GWP fluids are a dead-end scenario, due to the lack of knowledge related to the health, safety and environmental risks related to the decomposing products of these short living substances (U.S.Dep.H&HS, 2005; Hurley et al. 2008; Solvey 2012).
-How cautious authorities are can be seen by the example from Germany where the maximum Occupational Exposure Limits for 2,3,3,3-Tetraflourpropen (HFC-1234yf) is only 200 ppm (BMI 2016).
+However, the ultra-low GWPs are a dead-end scenario, due to the lack of knowledge related to the health, safety and environmental risks related to the decomposing products of the short living substances (U.S.Dep.H&HS, 2005; Hurley et al. 2008; Solvey 2012).

-There is an increasing number of innovative companies which already have chosen the opposite direction, away from HFCs by exclusively applying natural working fluids in their products.
-These vendors are able to concentrate their efforts and investments in further developments and improvement of long-lasting products, not facing the risk of legal restrictions in the near future nor wasting time and resources adapting old units to short living cocktails.
+On the other hand there is an increasing number of innovative companies which already have chosen the opposite direction, away from HFC by exclusively applying natural working fluids in their products.
+These vendors are able to concentrate their effort in the further development and improvement of long-lasting products, not facing the risk of legal restrictions in the near future nor wasting time and resources adapting old units to short living cocktails.